ibmverse/verse-developer/tutorials/1_install.md

 ### Reload Verse and test it out
 1. Open Verse in another tab in the Chrome browser.
 If you already have Verse open then please reload Verse, otherwise it will not be able to pick up the latest change you made to the extension.

 2. Hover over a People Bubble, and click on the __i__ icon to bring up the business card (bizCard).
 ![people bubble bizcard button](img/1_bizcard.png)

-3. Click on the __arrow__ button located at the right bottom part of the bizCard to turn the bizCard around:
+3. Click on the __arrow__ button located at the right bottom part of the bizCard to turn the bizCard around.
 ![bizCard more actions](img/1_bizcard_more_action.png)

-4. At the back of the bizCard you will see a new button called __Person Action__:
+4. At the back of the bizCard you will see a new button called __Person Action__.
 ![bizCard action](img/1_bizcard_action.png)

 5. Click on the __Person Action__ button.
 This will load a web application in a separate window, which uses information sent from the Verse bizCard.